prakharmrsl/easypcceo.github.io/pages/crypto-mining/dash-hardware/dash-hardware.md

 An **ASIC**, or **Application Specific Integrated Circuit**, is a specialized piece of hardware specifically designed for [mining cryptocurrencies](/crypto-mining/).

 They are often more power efficient than their regular mining GPU alternatives, and have higher hash rates as well.
-Unfortunately, they often tend to be more expensive; however, they have a higher ROI.
+Unfortunately, they tend to be more expensive; however, they have a higher ROI.
 In the end, they are often worth the money.

 For example, the [Antminer D3](/crypto-mining/dash-hardware/antminer-d3-review/) is the most profitable Dash mining ASIC, generating a profit of $800 annually.